nicole31193/ExceptionHandlerJava/README.md

 # ExceptionHandlerJava

 This Java program demonstrates exception handling while reading numerical data from a file.
+It is an example based on Chapter 7 of the course textbook.

-The program prompts the user to input a filename, reads the file line by line, and calculates the average of valid integers.
-If invalid entries are encountered (such as words or malformed numbers), the program gracefully handles the error using `try-catch` blocks and continues execution without crashing.
+The program prompts the user to input a filename, reads the file line by line using `Scanner.hasNext()`, and attempts to convert each token into an integer using `Integer.parseInt()`.
+If invalid entries (like words or symbols) are encountered, they are gracefully skipped using exception handling.

 ---

 ## Description

-This uses `nextInt()` and relies on catching exceptions like `NumberFormatException` and `FileNotFoundException` to demonstrate robust input handling.
+The program focuses on robust file input by using nested `try-catch` blocks.
+It avoids `hasNextInt()` or `hasNextDouble()` in favor of directly parsing strings and catching `NumberFormatException`.
+This demonstrates clean separation of logic and error handling in Java.

 ### Features

-- Prompts user for a filename.
+- Prompts the user for a filename.
-- Reads numerical values from the specified file.
+- Reads and parses values from the file one token at a time.
-- Skips over any invalid input without stopping execution.
+- Skips invalid values using exception handling.
-- Outputs the average of valid integers.
+- Displays the average of valid integers.
-- Handles missing file errors cleanly.
+- Gracefully handles file-not-found errors.

 ---

 ## Example Input Files

-Place these `.txt` files in the same directory as your Java program when testing.
+Make sure to place these `.txt` files in the same folder as your Java program or properly configure the path.

 ### `input1.txt`

 4
 1